MicrosoftDocs/well-architected/well-architected/service-guides/azure-load-balancer/reliability.md

 |--------------|-----------|
 |For production workloads, use the Standard Stock Keeping Units (SKU).|Basic load balancers don't have a Service Level Agreement (SLA).
 The Standard SKU [supports Availability Zones](/azure/load-balancer/load-balancer-standard-availability-zones).|

+> [!TIP]
+> For more details on Reliability guidance for Load Balancer, see [Reliability in Azure Load Balancer](/azure/reliability/reliability-load-balancer).

 ## Next step

 > [!div class="nextstepaction"]